mapbox/geo-pixel-stream/readme.md

 ## PixelReader streams

-Create a streams that reads pixels from each band of a source image:
+Create streams that read pixels from each band of a source image:

 ```js
 var pixels = require('pixel-stream');